-- although the file format is a bit picky, if this is adhered to it does a good job of pulling metadata; and
+- Although the file format is a bit picky, if this is adhered to it does a good job of pulling metadata

 Plex comes with a handy feature for pre-transcoding video where you enthusiastically downloaded some extremely high resolution version which is just too big to e.g. watch on your tablet — just right-click and select ‘optimise’ and it will transcode it and store a lower quality version to stream.